madhyala-bharadwaj/EV-Market-Segmentation/README.md

-# Strategic Market Segmentation for Electric Vehicle Adoption in India
+# Strategic Market Segmentation for Electric Vehicle Adoption in India: An Analytical Approach

 **Author:** Madhyala Bharadwaj